 Gross Rental Income, Interest Income, and Dividends

 Financials-based is the way to go if your business qualifies.
-The exception to this is office owners or lessors that are subleasing out some of their office.
+The exception to this is office owners or lessors that are subleasing out some of their offices.
 That’s still considered rental income but often is not due to an owned asset.

 Gross Wages and Salaries